UMiamiLibraries/collections-as-data/Legacy-Sites-Project/Cuba-Moderate/readme.md

 Users can create projects using TimelineJS, ArcGIS, etc. Geographic locations are included in the dataset.
 If the dataset is re-used in any form, please credit Holly Ackermann, PhD.

-If you have feedback about this dataset and/or the way that it has been made available, please let us know!
-This is an initial release -- we plan to continue improving this dataset (and to release others) in the future.
+Please let us know if you have feedback or suggestions about this dataset and/or the way that it has been made available.